 Cons: Contains fragrance, which may irritate some users

 "Curly hair can benefit from ingredients like coconut oil, aloe vera, shea butter, argan oil, and jojoba oil to moisturize and help manage unwanted frizz," says Redway.
-This formula contains both sesame oil and shea butter.
-Plus, it contains nourishing macadamia and saw palmetto oil, enhancing its moisturizing capabilities without weighing hair down.
+This formula contains both sesame oil and shea butter, along with nourishing macadamia and saw palmetto oil to enhance its moisturizing capabilities without weighing hair down.

 Cons: Contains silicones

-Davines' protein-rich hair mask is specifically formulated for curly hair, and Babbit swears by it.
-"This is one of the most softening products I've ever used, and to be honest, the whole Love range is softening," he gushes.
-The expert notes that it's gentle enough for use on finer curls, which are more prone to dryness and breakage.
-To apply, simply apply to towel-dried hair and comb through for even application.
-Then, leave on for ten to 15 minutes before rinsing it all out.
+Davines' protein-rich hair mask is specifically formulated for curly hair—and a regular in Babbit's rotation.
+"This is one of the most softening products I've ever used," he gushes.
+The hair expert notes that it's gentle enough for use on finer curls, which are more prone to dryness and breakage.
+Simply apply to towel-dried hair and comb through for even application.
+Then, leave on for 10 to 15 minutes before rinsing.

 Pros: Free of sulfates, parabens, pthalates, talc, and silicones; Cruelty-free; Expert-approved